orsan123/FinTech-Customer-Health-Churn-Risk-Dashboard-Suite/README.md

 ## Business Impact

-This dashboard suite helps the company improve retention by giving both leadership and operational teams teh ability to track key metrics and make data informed decisions.
+This dashboard suite helps the company improve retention by giving both leadership and operational teams the ability to track key metrics and make data informed decisions.

 - **For leadership:** It provides a clear exectuive view of the overall business health.
 - **For GTM teams:** It helps monitor monthly engagement of active companies and detect churn risk for companies in thier early lifecycle stage.